 - The AP Digital Portfolio system opens this month.
 Teachers who complete the AP Course Audit for AP CSP will have access to the AP Digital Portfolio to create online classrooms and enroll their students.

-- May 2, 11:59 p.m.
-ET is the deadline for students to complete all required tasks for final submission of the through-course assessment in the AP Digital Portfolio: (1) submit the performance tasks as final (2) indicate they are taking the end-of-course exam (coordinators should make sure students indicate intent before exams are ordered, to ensure accuracy), and (3) enter their AP number in the AP Digital Portfolio.
+- April 30, 11:59 p.m.
+ET is the deadline for students to complete all required tasks for final submission of the through-course assessment in the AP Digital Portfolio.